 The immune system can be less effective in pregnancy, possibly to prevent women rejecting their babies.
-This may make women more susceptible to infection including urine and gum infections, infectious diseases, cold and flu and sexually transmitted infections.
+This may make women more susceptible to infection including urine and gum infections, infectious diseases, cold and flu, sepsis and sexually transmitted infections.
 If in doubt about pregnancy symptoms or infections, always consult your midwife or GP.

 Urine infections are more common in pregnancy because tissue relaxation may prevent your bladder from completely emptying, and the urine left behind can become infected.
 You may also be more susceptible to cystitis (an infection of the bladder that makes passing urine painful, often with a burning sensation).
 Sometimes infections can back-track to the kidneys, causing pain and nausea.